Making your own stuffing/dressing is not as hard as you would think, and tastes so much better than the boxed stuff!Jump to Recipe

 I can’t believe we are already planning for Thanksgiving!
 Where has this year gone?!?
 Seriously.
 This year has flown by.
-Although I am not the one cooking Thanksgiving Dinner, I wanted to share a recipe for some homemade stuffing that is
+Although I am not the one cooking Thanksgiving Dinner, I wanted to share a recipe for some homemade stuffing that is much better than the boxed stuff!

 Or I guess, technically, this is a recipe for dressing since I don’t put it in the turkey.
 I’ve always called it stuffing, though, and I’m not changing!